-1. DESCRIPTION OF TC ENERGY'S BUSINESS
+1. DESCRIPTION OF TCPL'S BUSINESS

-On May 3, 2019, TransCanada Corporation changed its name to TC Energy Corporation (TC Energy or the Company) to better reflect the scope of its operations as a leading North American energy infrastructure company.
+On May 3, 2019, TransCanada Corporation changed its name to TC Energy Corporation (TC Energy) to better reflect the scope of its operations as a leading North American energy infrastructure company.
+TransCanada PipeLines Limited (TCPL or the Company) is a wholly-owned subsidiary of TC Energy.
 In addition, the previously disclosed Energy segment has been renamed the Power and Storage segment.

-TC Energy is a leading North American energy infrastructure company which operates in five business segments, Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines, Mexico Natural Gas Pipelines, Liquids Pipelines and Power and Storage, each of which offers different products and services.
+TCPL is a leading North American energy infrastructure company which operates in five business segments, Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines, Mexico Natural Gas Pipelines, Liquids Pipelines and Power and Storage, each of which offers different products and services.
 The Company also has a Corporate segment, consisting of corporate and administrative functions that provide governance, financing and other support to the Company's business segments.